The Great Australian Spelling Bee season 1: Episode 2

 At the beginning of the episode it was announced that Emma had to quit the competition due to family reasons.
 Because of this Harpith (as the most successful eliminated contestant) was brought back into the competition.
 In the first challenge of the season Speed Spell, the spellers had to spell as many words as they could in a limited amount of time.
 The top 10 spellers would win immunity.
 The people that won immunity were Ben, Mica, Grace D, Anirudh, Marko, Amanda, Jack B, Amelia, Bella, Aimee in no particular order.
-In the second competition Speed Spell 1v1 writing competitions happened the winner of the 1v1 would win immunity.
-In the final competition before the spelling bee the 8 remaining spellers had to see if the word was misspelled if it was then the speller had to spell correctly that word.
-If they got it right for the misspelled word and spelled the word correctly they would get immunity.
+In the second competition Speed Spell, spellers would compete in duels to win safety.
+In the final competition before the spelling bee the 8 remaining spellers had to see if the word was misspelled, if it was then the speller had to correctly spell that word.
+If they spelled it correctly, they would gain safety.

-The spelling bee lasted 1 round because Jack and Joshua got their words wrong round 1.
+The spelling bee lasted 1 round because Jack and Joshua got their first words wrong.